 Students requesting academic accommodation on the basis of religious obligation should make a formal, written request to their instructors for alternate dates and/or means of satisfying academic requirements.
 Such requests should be made during the first two weeks of class, or as soon as possible after the need for accommodation in known to exist, but no later than two weeks before the compulsory event.
 Accommodation is to be worked out directly and on an individual basis between the student and the instructor(s) involved.
 Instructors will make accommodations in a way that avoids academic disadvantage to the student.

 Students or instructors who have questions or want to confirm accommodation eligibility of a religious event or practice may request information or assistance from Equity Services for Carleton’s Academic Accommodation policies and procedures.

-If you require advice or assistance with any of the following, you may set up an advising appointment to discuss your concerns.
+If you require advice or assistance with any of the following, email the Law Advisor at email@example.com or drop in during office hours to discuss your concerns.

 - Audit Review

 - Change of Program Elements / Switching into the Law Program

 - International Exchange